East Asian age reckoning

-Traditional East Asian age reckoning covers a group of related methods for reckoning human ages practiced in the East Asian cultural sphere, characterized by counting inclusively from 1 at birth and increasing at each New Year instead of each birthday.
-Ages calculated this way are always 1 or 2 years greater than those calculated solely by birthdays.
+Traditional East Asian age reckoning covers a group of related methods for reckoning human ages practiced in the East Asian cultural sphere, where age is the number of calendar years in which a person has been alive; it starts at 1 at birth and increases at each New Year.
+Ages calculated this way are always 1 or 2 years greater than ages that start with 0 at birth and increase at each birthday.
 Historical records from China, Japan, Korea, and Vietnam have usually been based on these methods, whose specific details have varied over time and by place.
-Two forms are still used in South Korea in some official contexts, although this is scheduled to end in June 2023.
-Informal use is still widespread in the Republic and People's Republic of China, North and South Korea, Singapore, and the overseas Chinese and Korean diasporas.
+The South Korean government switched to the international system on June 28, 2023.